-Rustic Cherry Tart Recipe
+Rustic Cherry Puff Pastry Tart

 For the frangipane

-- 2 1/2 ounces unsalted butter, chopped
+- 5 tablespoons (2 1/2 oz) unsalted butter chopped

 - 3/4 cup ground almonds

-- 2 egg yolks
+- 2 large egg yolks

 - 1/2 teaspoon vanilla extract

-- For the tart
+For the cherry tart

 - 1 sheet puff pastry